AGOberprieler/GinJinn2/README.md

 ginjinn -h
 ```

-NOTE: The activation step is usually required each time you start a new (pseudo)terminal session, otherwise GinJinn2 will not be found.

 ## Usage
 Make sure to activate your Conda environment via `conda activate MY_ENV_NAME` prior to running any ginjinn command.